top of page

 Why?
 Because of three reasons:

 First, LPR is a chronic condition that requires long-term therapy.
-Opting for a PPI for long-term use is not a good choice due to all the factors listed earlier.
+Opting for a PPI or H2 blocker for long-term use is not a good choice due to all the factors listed earlier.

 Next, LPR is mostly asymptomatic "silent reflux".
-Hence, you might not know about it even though it’s damaging your throat.
+Hence, you might not know about it even though it is damaging your throat.
 In this case, would you prefer to take a natural supplement without any reported side effects or a PPI?

 Lastly, more than 50% of people with LPR have alkaline LPR or weakly acidic LPR.
 PPIs will not help much, if at all, for these people.
 Because alginate works by forming an actual physical barrier when it along with bicarbonate reacts with stomach acid, it doesn’t matter whether the LPR is alkaline or acidic.
 Either way, its blocked!

-These three reasons should be enough to make you choose Refluxter to solve LPR.
+These three reasons should be enough to make you choose Refluxter as your LPR reflux treatment tool to solve LPR.

 If you are ready to make the smart choice like many of our readers already have, check out Refluxter by clicking here.